PharmGKB/pgkb-pathvisio-plugin/README.md

 Run: `ant pathvisio`

-This will generate `build/dist/pgkb-pathvisio.zip` which should be uploaded to [the wiki](http://wiki.pharmgkb.org/display/PUB/PharmGKB+Plugin+for+PathVisio).
+This will generate `build/dist/pgkb-pathvisio.zip`.
+If you're building this on a Mac, you'll also get `build/dist/pgkb-pathvisio-osx.zip`.
+Both files should be uploaded to [the wiki](http://wiki.pharmgkb.org/display/PUB/PharmGKB+Plugin+for+PathVisio).

 Note that we're rewriting the classpath in `pathvisio.jar`'s manifest file.
 We are:
 * changing the location it expects the libraries to be in